LaxarJS/laxar-react-adapter/README.md

 };
 ```

 The controller in this file injects the `axContext` which is a complete object containing all configuration and API specifically available to this widget instance.
-The injected `axReactRender` is provided by the react adapter.
+The injected `axReactRender` is provided by the React adapter.
 This injected function is a no-op as long as the widget is invisible (e.g. in a background-tab, or within a closed popup).
 As soon as the widget has been attached to the page DOM, `axReactRender` goes through to `React.render`.

 Read the LaxarJS documentation for more about [writing widget controllers](https://github.com/LaxarJS/laxar/blob/master/docs/manuals/writing_widget_controllers.md) and the available injections.